Orchestrator vSphere vCenter Server endpoint plugin issue SDK in bad health errors

 Cause

-The issue occurs due to a defect in the plugin
+The issue occurs due to a defect in previous versions of the plugin.

 Resolution